5

 Copied

-Finance Officer with over 6 years of experience specializing in financial management, reporting, and analysis.
+Finance Officer with over 6 years of experience specialising in financial management, reporting, and analysis.
 Renowned for enhancing operational efficiency through strategic financial planning and maintaining strong relationships with senior executives.
 Adept in leveraging analytical skills to support business decisions and ensuring compliance with financial regulations.

 Takeaway